Published on December 04, 2018

 - Contact the FedPM CoP Coordinators: Scott Hine and Christie Rewey

 Create an OMB MAX account now, and join the FedPM and COR CoPs today!
-Don’t miss this exciting opportunity to connect, network, and collaborate with colleagues from across the federal acquisition community!
+Don’t miss this exciting opportunity to connect, network, and collaborate with colleagues from across the federal acquisition and program/project management communities!